 Phanom Rung is probably the most beautiful Khmer temple in Thailand.
 The area was planned by the Khmer architects with a main entrance and a very long bridge that takes visitors to the building section.
 It really resembles the main temple in Angkor Wat.

-True, the Phanom Rung Historical Park is not as extensive as the Phimai Historical Park however, to my eyes, it is more magnificent.
-Built between the 10th anf the 13th century, Phanom Rung was a Hindu shrine dedicated to Shiva.
-You can read more historical and architectural information on the wikipedia page.
+Built between the 10th and the 13th century, Phanom Rung was a Hindu shrine dedicated to Shiva.
+You can read more historical and architectural information on the Wiki page.

-Of all the Khmer sites I have being visiting, this is the better preserved one, with maintenance work still around, although not really noticeable.
+Of all the Khmer sites I have been visiting, this is the better preserved one, with maintenance work still around, although not really noticeable.
 Being there around the closure time allowed me to enjoy the area almost by myself.

 Phanom Rung historical park tour

-Prasat Muang Tam – The sanctuary
+Prasat Muang Tam – how to get there

-There are few ways to visit Phanom Rung and extend your visit to Muang Tam.
-The first and easiest way is by rented car or rented scooter from Nang Rong.
 The alternatives are either by minivan or taxi, both again from Nang Rong, the closest town with a reasonable choice of accommodation.

 By car

-From Nang Rong to the Phanom Rung Historical Park it is an easy 26km drive.
+From Nang Rong to the Phanom Rung Historical Park, it is an easy 26km drive.
 Add another 8km and you are in Muang Tam.

 By bus and minivan

-The alternative would have been a rented motortaxi for a day (600-700baht).
+Once in Nang Rong, you can rent a motorbike/scooter (250-300 baht).
+The alternative would have been a rented motor taxi for a day (600-700baht).

 Where did I sleep